pelcasandra/phonify-gem/README.md

     # API authentication
     Phonify.config.api_key = 'CHANGEME'

-*NOTE:* You can also pass the campaign name, key and api key directly to the generate command

-    rails generate phonify --campaign-name=mt --campaign-key=12345 --api-key=abcde

-Which will generate config file ``config/initializers/phonify.rb`` as

-    # Campaign settings
-    Phonify.config.mt = '12345'

-    # API authentication
-    Phonify.config.api_key = 'abcde'

-*NOTE:* If you have more than 1 campaign, just add more ``Phonify.config.campaign_name = 'key'`` configs to ``config/initializers/phonify.rb``

 Migration files will also be generated.
 These tables store the necessary local references.
 The remaining object attributes will be fetched from phonify.io via API at runtime